olafk/stylebook-tokendisplay-web/README.md

 use `var(--color-brand-primary-lighten-2)` to address a color from the configured stylebook

-## How to use
+## How to build/use

 Place this plugin in a Liferay Workspace's `modules` directory, build and deploy it.

+This plugin has been developed with `liferay.workspace.product=dxp-7.4-u70`.

 It automatically creates a button in the ProductMenu of the Fragments Editor